Silenttttttt/BaseDiscord/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss improvements or report bugs.
+Or directly contact me.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, please contact [your email or GitHub profile].